British Robotics Seed Fund 2

 capital but there is no track record of exits.
 However, it does afford investors exposure to a fast-growing sector that is otherwise hard to access.
 Much of the development in British robotics to date has happened within universities or large corporations.

 - Hybrid SEIS / EIS offer targeting 3x return, not including tax relief (returns not guaranteed)

 - A portfolio of around five early stage robotics companies

 - Fast growing sector, capitalising on Britain’s strength in robotics development

 - Fund 2 will invest in the 2018/19 tax year

 - Exit targeted in three to eight years (not guaranteed)

 - Minimum investment £10,000

-Mr Keen is a successful British technology entrepreneur.
-He holds a Masters Degree in Engineering from Cambridge University and began his working career in venture capital.
-In 2006, he founded software business mPorium.
-The business floated on AIM in 2013 and has a current market cap of £65m.
-He has extensive experience with early stage businesses alongside an engineering background.
+The fund is the brainchild of Dominic Keen, a successful British technology entrepreneur who holds a Masters in Engineering from Cambridge University.
+His company, High Growth Robotics, sources deals for the fund.
+He began his career in venture capital and in 2006 founded software business mPorium.
+This floated on AIM in 2013 and has a current market cap of £46 million (Feb 18).
+So, Dominic has experience both in robotics and in developing early-stage businesses.